gvwilson/sdxpy/src/parse/index.md

 And yes,
 this is another example of introspection.

-Since we're using [%g inheritance "inheritance" %] to implement our matchers, we write the check for equality in two parts.
+Since we're using [%i "inheritance" %]inheritance[%/i%] to implement our matchers, we write the check for equality in two parts.
 The parent `Match` class performs the checks that all classes need to perform (in this case,